michael-ignatiev/car-rental/readme.md

 * orders

 Web application built on Laravel framework.
 Authentication uses OAuth protocol.
-Also implemented RBAC (Role Based Access Control).
+Also there is implemented RBAC (Role Based Access Control) as an additional middleware.
 Extended validation rules during order creation ensures that correct price provided by the user.

 ## Getting Started